StaticMania/keep-vue/content/docs/components/avatar.md

 ::DefaultAvatar
 ::

-## Using User Images
+## Avatar with Text

-Display a image using the `src` prop.
-Provide the path to the user's image, whether it's a local or remote URL.
+Display a text as a placeholder for avatar.
+Use `<AvatarText/>` component.

-::AvatarWithImage
+::AvatarWithText
 ::

 ## Avatar Status